fguerra0/coen-174-bug-tracking/README.md

 * When manager assigns bug, status changes to 'validating'
 * Notes section for the tester & developer
 * Name tables and styling (tim)
+* Ask user for a Bug Title / Topic